elmagnificogi/elmagnificogi.github.io/_posts/2015-12-12-LeetCode-Solution37-40.markdown

 	    }
 	};

-## 37.Minimum Depth of Binary Tree-Python
+### 37.Minimum Depth of Binary Tree-Solution-Python

 	# Definition for a binary tree node.
 	# class TreeNode(object):